Did you hear the news?

 The first two focus on specific use cases, not really applicable to conversion-focused popups.

-The third one, however, tells exactly how you could use a popup on mobile page without risking a drop in rankings:
+The third one, however, tells exactly how you could use a popup on a mobile page without risking a drop in rankings:

 “Banners that use a reasonable amount of screen space and are easily dismissible.”